 Find Cheap Renters Insurance Quotes in Your Area

-Like other pests, prevention of bed bug infestation is considered routine maintenance of a home that all tenants are responsible for.
-Renters insurance, conversely, is primarily intended to cover major losses stemming from events that are sudden and unexpected.
+Like other pests, prevention of bed bug infestation is considered part of the routine maintenance of a home for which tenants are responsible.
+Renters insurance, conversely, is primarily intended to cover losses stemming from events that are sudden and unexpected.
 Further, landlord and management companies are usually not responsible for bed bugs discovered in individual rental units.
 This leaves you to foot the bill for bagging your items and containing the spread of the bed bugs, getting a new mattress, and even staying elsewhere while your apartment is treated for the infestation.

-Given that renters insurance doesn't cover bed bugs, identifying their presence early is the best way to prevent the infestation from spreading and causing further damage.
-Generally, bed bugs are brown, flat, oval-shaped insects about the size of an apple seed (5-7 mm).
+Given that renters insurance doesn't cover bed bugs, identifying their presence early is the best way to prevent an infestation from spreading and causing further damage.
+Generally, bed bugs are brown, flat, oval-shaped insects about the size of an apple seed.
 Adults have wings, but the bugs cannot fly or jump like fleas.
-They feed on blood and are found in cool conditions -- usually in mattress seams, sheets and other areas near human hosts.
+They feed on blood and are found in cool conditions — usually in mattress seams, sheets and other areas near human hosts.
 They also leave behind shedded skins as they grow and small, dark excrement stains.

 Bed bug removal checklist

 - Vacuum to clean up the initial infestation.
-Just note that vacuuming alone will not be enough to remove bed bugs.
+Just note that vacuuming alone is not enough to remove bed bugs.

 - Clean your belongings with hot water.
-Bed bugs can't survive above 113 degrees fahrenheit, so you should treat your infected items wish your washer and dryer.
-You should take special care to do this with bedding as bed bug infestations tend to gather around mattresses.
+Bed bugs can't survive above 113 degrees Fahrenheit, so you should treat your infected items with your washer and dryer.
+You should take special care to do this with bedding, as bed bug infestations tend to gather around mattresses.

 - Spray materials with insecticides that are safe for indoor use.